Martin Luther on Life

 (The following is taken from Pastor Joel Gerlach’s address at the second annual Christian Life Resources’ Convention.)

-We are here today (at the convention) because a gracious God has kept us, his adopted children, for being engulfed and overwhelmed by the maddening crowd.
-We are here not only because as pro-lifers we share similar convictions, but also because as Lutherans for life.
+We are here today (at the convention) because a gracious God has kept us, his adopted children, from being engulfed and overwhelmed by the maddening crowd.
+We are here not only because as pro-lifers we share similar convictions but also because as Lutherans for life.
 We are that because Luther was for life.
 And he was for life because he was for truth, God’s truth.
 You can’t be for the truth without being for life too.
 My proposal then is to let Luther speak to you today on a subject that is of particular concern to us.

 Marriage and Family